-- (d) the building is not constructed in an alpine area; and - (e) masonry accessories, including wall ties and lintels are installed in accordance with Part 3.3.3.
+- (iii) the building is one for which Appendix A of AS 1170.4 contains no specific earthquake design requirements; and - (iv) the building is not constructed in an alpine area; and - (v) masonry accessories, including wall ties and lintels are installed in accordance with Part 3.3.3. - (b) For the purposes of (a)(iii), compliance with the appropriate acceptable construction practice is deemed to be construction as per the relevant Standard.